playfulprogramming/playfulprogramming/content/blog/virtual-memory-overview/index.md

 # Review/Conclusion {#conclusion}

 Operating systems protect physical memory by giving each process a seemingly infinite amount of virtual memory where they each have their own address space that doesn't affect any other processes.
 Understanding this and how the virtual memory is represented is a fundamental building block in becoming a better and more efficient programmer.

+Unclear about something regarding virtual memory?
+Maybe you'd like to expand on some of the subjects touched on here?
+Be sure to join us [in our Discord Server](https://discord.gg/FMcvc6T) and ask away!
+We like to chat, hang out, and enjoy talking CS-related subjects!